Kreswell/kreswell.github.io/_posts/Scratch.md

 This week there's been a lot going on at work and in my personal life, but I think one of the main sticking points that's been preventing me from working is this blog.

 For years, I've been wanting to do more writing.
 I've always wanted to be more involved in science communication.
-In fact, if the opportunities arise, I think I might want to shift my career away from research and
+In fact, I think I'd like to make it the focus of my career, if the opportunities arise.

 > Written with [StackEdit](https://stackedit.io/).
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbNTQwNDkyNjQ2LDIxMTcwNjk5MjcsLTIzMT
+eyJoaXN0b3J5IjpbLTIwMjE2ODEyMTAsMjExNzA2OTkyNywtMj
-MzMzAwMiw3NDE5Njk4NzddfQ==
+MxMzMzMDAyLDc0MTk2OTg3N119
 -->